opsdroid/opsdroid/README.md

 [![Build Status](https://travis-ci.org/opsdroid/opsdroid.svg?branch=release)](https://travis-ci.org/opsdroid/opsdroid) [![Coverage Status](https://coveralls.io/repos/github/opsdroid/opsdroid/badge.svg?branch=release)](https://coveralls.io/github/opsdroid/opsdroid?branch=release) [![Updates](https://pyup.io/repos/github/opsdroid/opsdroid/shield.svg)](https://pyup.io/repos/github/opsdroid/opsdroid/) [![Dependency Status](https://dependencyci.com/github/opsdroid/opsdroid/badge)](https://dependencyci.com/github/opsdroid/opsdroid)
 [![Docker Image](https://img.shields.io/badge/docker-ready-blue.svg)](https://hub.docker.com/r/opsdroid/opsdroid/) [![Docker Layers](https://images.microbadger.com/badges/image/opsdroid/opsdroid.svg)](https://microbadger.com/#/images/opsdroid/opsdroid) [![Documentation Status](https://readthedocs.org/projects/opsdroid/badge/?version=stable)](http://opsdroid.readthedocs.io/en/stable/?badge=stable)

-An open source chat-ops bot framework written in python.
+An open source chat bot framework written in python.
 It is designed to be extendable, scalable and simple.

+This application is designed to take messages from chat services and execute python functions (skills) based on their contents.
+Those functions can be anything you like, from simple conversational responses to running complex tasks.
+The true power of this project is to act as a glue library to bring the multitude of natural language APIs, chat services and third party APIs together.

 ## ChatOps
 _"ChatOps is an operational paradigm where work that is already happening in the background today is brought into a common chatroom.
 By doing this, you are unifying the communication about what work should get done with actual history of the work being done."_ - [StackStorm](https://docs.stackstorm.com/chatops/chatops.html)